diepes/rust-dnstest/README.md

 OPTIONS:
-  -t, --record-type TYPE    Choose the DNS record type (supports A, CNAME, SOA and AAAA) (default A) -r, --resolver IP         Which DNS resolver to query (default is 1.1.1.1:53)
+  -t, --record-type TYPE    Choose the DNS record type (supports A, CNAME, SOA and AAAA) (default A) -r, --resolver IP         Which DNS resolver to query (default is 1.1.1.1:53) -i, --interval Seconds    If specified repeats and sleeps interval seconds between dns queries.
 ARGS:
   NAME A domain name to look up.
-Remember, these must be ASCII.
+Remember, these must be ASCII.(Default google.com)

 ```